Delivery & Shipping App Development Services

 Registration

-That is the very first thing a person does after downloading the app.
+That is the very first thing a person does after downloading the mobile app.
 Provide your users with a chance to do it fast, given that many of them may want to place an order immediately after installation.
-Therefore, allow them to provide you with only the basic data and to complete the profile later.
+Therefore, allow them to provide you with only the basic data and complete the profile later.
 Use push notifications to remind them about it the next day.

 Be sure you gave your user a chance to create an account during or after completing an order list.
 It means they can see the menu, choose what they want, add items they’d like to order to a cart, and then – create an account without losing these items.

-For assuring safety, implement SMS verification.
+To ensure safety, implement SMS verification.
 Entering a confirmation code automatically verifies an account.

 An option to register via social media profile doubles the odds of creating a client account.